biocompibens/phenexplain/README.md

 The previous command produces a subdirectory in the `runs` directory of StyleGAN2, containing regular backups of the network called `network-snapshot-xxx.pkl`.
 Use one of the last snapshots with Phenexplain to explore transitions between classes.

-* Get the indices of the available classes:
+* Get the indices of the available condition indices:

 `python phenexplain.py DATASET.zip -w snapshot.pkl -l`

-* Generate videos of transitions between class 0 and class 1 in 20 steps, for 5 examples:
+* Generate videos of transitions between condition 0 and condition 1 in 20 steps for 5 sample:

 `python phenexplain.py DATASET.zip -w snapshot.pkl -t 0,1 -n 5 -s 20 -o video.avi`